 Trinity University considers the greater weight of the credible evidence as its standard in student conduct cases.
 Often referred to as the “preponderance of the evidence,” this standard asks decision-makers to consider whether it is more likely than not that a violation occurred.

 The past sexual history or sexual character of a party will not be considered in hearings unless such information is determined to be highly relevant by the Hearing Panel Chair.
 All such information sought to be admitted by a party or the University will be presumed irrelevant until a determination of relevance is made, in advance of the hearing, by the Hearing Panel Chair, and in consultation with the Hearing Panel.
-Demonstration of a pattern, repeated, and/or predatory behavior by the accused student, including previous findings in any legal or campus proceeding, may be relevant to the finding, not just the sanction.
-The parties will be notified in advance if any such information is deemed relevant and will be introduced in the hearing.
+Demonstration of a pattern, repeated, and/or predatory behavior by the responding student, including previous findings in any legal or campus proceeding, may be relevant to the finding, not just the sanction.
+The parties will be notified in advance if any such information is deemed relevant and will be introduced into the process.